Equivariant Khovanov Homology of Periodic Links: Introduction

-\paragraph*{Acknowledgments} The author is very grateful to Józef Przytycki for bringing this problem to his attention, to Maciej Borodzik and Prof. Krzysztof Pawałowski for their suggestions and corrections which improved the presentation of the paper.
+I would like to express my gratitude to my Ph.D. advisor Prof. Krzysztof Pawałowski for his guidance and support.
+I am also grateful to Józef Przytycki for suggesting me to take up this project and to Maciej Borodzik for many suggestions and corrections which improved the paper.